On this page

 Context and workflow

-#Processing time for TM.6 varies by location — always check the official Immigration Bureau processing time tool.
+#Processing times for TM.6 differ by location.
+Always consult the official Immigration Bureau processing time tool for the latest information.

 Why this matters